MayThird Sunday of May

 SeptemberMid-September, one night

-Eastern Market After Dark in September turns the produce market into a night market with food trucks and artists in Detroit.
-Detroit Month of Design's signature event.
+Eastern Market After Dark in September turns the Detroit produce market into a night market with food trucks, artist pop-ups and gallery sheds for one night.

 Focus: Food trucks, artist market